BTBurke/vatinator/README.md

 Vatinator
 ===

 Vatinator extracts data from pictures of your receipts and fills out your Estonian VAT tax reimbursement forms.
+It even fills in excise reimbursements (gas only, no alcohol or diesel yet).

 # How to use it